 After two years of disruption, field service teams are preparing for another year of technology-enabled services.
 And while many look forward to a return to relative normalcy, most would agree that the procurement function may never be the same again.
-To be published at the end of April 2022, this report will explore how field service organizations’ technology strategies have changed over the past year.
+This report will explore how field service organizations’ technology strategies have changed over the past year.
 It will include key insights from decision makers and benchmarking information about companies’ service strategies.
-Here are a few of the report’s highlights.

 The field service industry is rapidly changing.
 No longer can businesses rely on a customer service representative to take a ticket and then dispatch a technician.
 With automation, businesses can now offer their customers self-service options that allow them to resolve common issues on their own.
-These types of capabilities are becoming increasingly important as field service organizations begin to serve a much more tech-centric generation.
-In the coming years, more and more field service customers will expect automation, digital interaction, and fast service to be the norm.
-The challenge is determining how they can adapt their processes to accommodate automation without severing the bonds between their people and their customers.
 In this article, we will explore how field service organizations are entering the age of automation and how they are meeting the needs of a more tech-centric customer base.

 Field service and fleet management professionals are always looking for ways to improve efficiency and reduce costs.
-In recent years, electric vehicles have become a more popular option for businesses, as they are seen as a more environmentally friendly option.
-However, with the rise of multi-fuel engine platforms, many field service and fleet managers are considering multi-fuel options as a likely bridge toward sustainability.
+Many field service and fleet managers are considering multi-fuel options as a likely bridge toward sustainability.
 In this article, we’ll explore what multi-fuel engine platforms and the future of electric vehicles mean for fleet management.

 Field service operations typically delegate customer service leadership to a specific executive, such as the chief service officer (CSO).
-While this model has worked in the past, it is becoming clear that CSOs must partner with other executives to achieve customer success.
-This is especially true at companies that are undergoing digital transformation, as new technology initiatives must be applied within the service department and to customer service processes as well.
+While this model has worked in the past, CSOs must partner with other executives to achieve customer success.
 Here's why field service operations should partner with the chief information officer (CIO) to deliver better outcomes for customers.

-It may seem difficult to draw a line between the Disney experience and the world of field service.
-But if there’s one thing Disney and its theme parks are known for, it’s top-notch customer service.
+If there’s one thing Disney and its theme parks are known for, it’s top-notch customer service.
 In a way, field service organizations are in the same business.
-The tools and contexts may be different, but at the end of the day, world-class field service is all about creating positive experiences for customers and making their lives better.
+At the end of the day, world-class field service is all about creating positive experiences for customers and making their lives better.

-Field service organizations depend on their fleets to transport products, people, and services to customer locations.
-However, commercial fleet operations are often complicated.
 Not only do field service organizations need to maintain and account for their vehicles, but they also need to ensure that their fleet operations align with their strategic business goals.
-Recently, a Toyota subsidiary made a significant investment into IoT technology, and it could lead to significant changes to how commercial fleets operate.
+A Toyota subsidiary recently made a significant investment into IoT technology, and it could lead to significant changes to how commercial fleets operate.

-Field service organizations have evolved over the past several years, and that’s in no small part due to their technology implementations.
-New software integrations have improved efficiency by adding automation and by digitizing many internal processes.
+Field service organizations have evolved over the years, and that’s in no small part due to their technology implementations.
+New software integrations have improved efficiency by adding automation and by digitizing internal processes.
 Here’s how field service organizations are using technology to become industry leaders.

-Every business is ultimately intertwined with the rest of the world.
 There is no action a company can take that does not have a direct or indirect impact on communities and the environment.
-Furthermore, recent events have only reiterated the importance of corporate responsibility.
-The public now expects companies to formulate a direct stance on social issues and to be transparent about their financial dealings, environmental impact, and employee culture.
+Recent events have only reiterated the importance of corporate responsibility.
+The public expects companies to formulate a direct stance on social issues and to be transparent about financial dealings, environmental impact, and employee culture.

 Self-service is a trending topic in various areas of business.
 Over the past several years, consumer-facing organizations have spearheaded the concept of self-service and embraced a range of digital capabilities to make customer interactions easier and more streamlined.

-Field service organizations have taken significant steps to transform themselves into agile and digital-first operations over the past several years, and those transformations are ongoing.
-As part of their efforts, many organizations have chosen to outsource some aspects of their business.
-Sometimes, field service teams will outsource core operations to trusted contractors and technology firms.
+Field service organizations have taken significant steps to transform themselves into agile and digital-first operations.
+Many organizations have chosen to outsource some aspects of their business, including core operations to trusted contractors and technology firms.

 The past year has provided field service organizations with some hard-earned lessons, but also new opportunities.
 The COVID-19 pandemic caused disruptions to almost every industry.
 Supply chains struggled to keep up with demand, and many field service teams were forced to significantly alter their operations to protect the health of employees.